btroncone/learn-rxjs/operators/combination/merge.md

 ###### TL;DR: Merge outputs from multiple observables into a single source

-The **merge** operator accepts a variable number of observables, subscribing to each and emitting values as each emits. **merge** can be used as either a static or instance method.
+The **merge** operator accepts a variable number of observables, subscribing to each and emitting values as each emits.
+Merge can be used as either a static or instance method.

 > :bulb: Tip: If order not throughput is a primary concern, try [concat](concat.md) instead!